Worcester Polytechnic Institute: Project-based learning system

 WPI's curriculum is focused on project-based learning, an emphasis established in 1970 as part of what was called the WPI Plan.

+WPILib

+WPILib, which was created by and is maintained by Worcester Polytechnic Institute, is the software library and documentation used for programming and controlling robots in the FIRST Robotics Competition and FIRST Tech Challenge.
+It uses three programming languages, which are Java, C++, and Python.

 WPI Plan

 WPI has 7-week terms, labeled A through D, with optional E Terms (session 1 and session 2) in the summer.
 Students typically take three courses during each term, which allows students to complete a year's worth of Chemistry, Physics, Mathematics, etc. in only one semester.
 The graduate student calendar follows a mixed schedule of conventional two semester classes and traditional 7-week courses.
 Unlike many other universities, WPI does not have required academic prerequisites.

 Global Projects Program

 Through the Global Projects Program, over 60% of WPI students complete at least one of their required projects at an off-campus Project Center.
 Through the Global Projects Program, WPI sends more engineering students abroad than any US college or university.
 As of the 2019–2020 academic year, the program included over 50 Project Centers on six continents.